 - Retain too much water.

-Starter plugs are made from organic materials like peat moss and other bioadhesive.
+Starter plugs are made from organic materials like peat moss and other bioadhesive matters.
 This material is perfect for seed germination and plant propagation.
 It's very easy to transplant to a hydroponic system.

 - Great for seedlings, and propagation phase.